-- c) In the list of versions, click the product name for the version you are using (typically the most recent version). - d) In the list of components to download, select the Tier 1 Adapter Tools.zip archive, and save this to a convenient location (such as C:\Temp on a central, accessible server). - Download the Adapter Tools for FlexNet Manager Suite 2016 R1.zip archive from the Flexera Software Customer Community knowledge base: - a) Access https://flexeracommunity.force.com/customer/articles/en\US/INFO/Adapter-Tools-for-FlexNet-Manager-Suite.
+- 1. Download the Adapter Tools for FlexNet Manager Suite 2016 R1 SP1.zip archive from the Flexera Software Customer Community knowledge base: - a.
+Access https://flexeracommunity.force.com/customer/articles/en_US/INFO/Adapter-Tools-for-FlexNet-Manager-Suite. - •

-Tip • Access requires your Customer Community user name and password.
+Tip: Access requires your Customer Community user name and password.
 If you do not have one, use the link on the login page to request one.